COVID-19: Second death in region, jump in new cases

 So far, there had been 10 confirmed cases of COVID-19 in Elgin, and one in St. Thomas.
 Two of those individuals have died, three are in hospital, four are self-isolating, while two others are still listed pending.
 Southwestern Public Health oversees testing and confirmation of cases it’s region: Elgin, St. Thomas and Oxford.

-The health unit has so far administered 330 tests, with 124 tests pending, 193 being negative for the virus, and 16 confirmed cases.
+The health unit, as of April 1 morning, has so far administered 330 tests, with 124 tests pending, 193 being negative for the virus, and 16 confirmed cases.

 (with information from Southwestern Public Health’s Confirmed Cases Dashboard: https://www.swpublichealth.ca/content/community-update-novel-coronavirus-covid-19).